NWChemEx/TensorWrapper/docs/source/developer/design/considerations.rst

 performance on the table.
 Nonetheless we argue that having a tensor-based DSL is important for physics-based codes because:

-- Translating theory to code is trivial.
+- Facilitates translating theory to code.
+- Encapsulates mathematical optimizations.
+- Code is easier to read/rationalize about.

 The following subsections summarize the considerations our tensor DSL, TW, must contend with if it is to encapsulate the process of going from tensor